10 Nutrients to Improve Thyroid Function

 thyroid function

-Vitamin E: Shown in study to provide antioxidant benefits that decrease oxidative stress and normalize a healthy autoimmune response associated with both hypo- and hyperthyroidism.
+Vitamin E: Shown in the study to provide antioxidant benefits that decrease oxidative stress and normalize a healthy autoimmune response associated with both hypo- and hyperthyroidism.
 Treatment of individuals with a combination of vitamin E and other antioxidants had a similar reduction in symptoms as did the group of patients treated with medication to stabilize the synthesis of thyroid hormones.

-Increase your intake of raw almonds, dark leafy greens like swiss chard, mustard greens, kale and spinach as well as avocado and olives.
+Increase your intake of raw almonds, dark leafy greens like Swiss chard, mustard greens, kale, and spinach as well as avocado and olives.

 Vitamin K2: The effects of vitamin K2 on supporting thyroid health are not directly implied as the previous fat-soluble vitamins.
 Vitamin K2 exhibits synergistic effects on promoting vitamin D activity in the body to support cardiovascular and bone health.

-The predominant source of vitamin K2 is in animal products like fermented dairy, grass-fed beef, butter and cheese from grass-fed animals, eggs sourced from pasture-raised chickens and even some fermented foods like natto.
+The predominant source of vitamin K2 is in animal products like fermented dairy, grass-fed beef, butter, and cheese from grass-fed animals, eggs sourced from pasture-raised chickens, and even some fermented foods like natto.

 5. Iron: